Yarden-zamir/me/Pipes.md

 5 | print (it)
 5 | print
 ```
-as it is implied. the output if the begining of the pipe (5) is passed to the next pipe segment as `it`.
+as it is implied. the output if the beginning of the pipe (5) is passed to the next pipe segment as `it`.

 ```pipes
 after (seconds : Number) do (something : Block) = sleep seconds | something